HowToThink/HowToThink/source/PvL_07.rst

 is started, it has to be written to a **non-volatile** storage medium, such a hard drive, usb drive, or CD-RW.

-Data on non-volatile storage media is stored in named locations on the media called **files**.
+Data on non-volatile storage media is stored in named locations called **files**.
 By reading and writing files, programs can save information between program runs.